Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 What you actually lose when visitors click "Reject"

 Even with a perfect cookie banner, you lose most of your data.
+I've watched this play out on the Swedish sites we measure, and the reject rate here is very real.

 Sweden has 41% ad blocker adoption, the highest in the Nordics.
 Safari holds 22.1% of Swedish browser traffic (39% on mobile) with Intelligent Tracking Prevention blocking third-party cookies.
 Firefox holds 3.5% with Enhanced Tracking Protection.
+In practice, a big slice of traffic never loads GA at all.

 Your analytics blind spot in Sweden